LINWEN607/congregate/runbooks/migration-pre-and-post-requisites.md

 ### GitLab

+* [ ] For to-SaaS migrations, verify with the Account/Sales team that all licensing is setup for the `namespace` on `gitlab.com`
 * [ ] Setup the migration VM that will host the Professional Services (PS) migration tool’s (Congregate) Docker container.
   * It should have minimal port and IP access.
 See [VM Requirements](#vm) for more detail.
   * **NOTE:** If required the VM might be created, by the customer, within their environment.
 Make sure this approach is covered in the SoW.